Rankins Springs: The village at the railway terminus

 In January 1923 a railway line was opened connecting Rankins Springs region with Barmedman, a station on the central western railway connecting Lake Cargelligo to Cootamundra.
 The new railway line by-passed the site of the Rankins Springs Hotel and adjoining land (despite previous expectations that the line would go that way).The Rankins Springs station, where the branch line terminated, was built at a location 10 km (6 mi) to the south-west of the hotel.
 The new branch line provided transport for the agricultural produce of the surrounding district as well as passenger services.

 In July 1926 the growing settlement of Rankins Springs, developing alongside the recently completed railway terminus, was described in the following terms:

 The village of Rankins Springs, at the head of the railway, is growing fairly rapidly.
 There is a population of about 120 in the village.
 There are a number of buildings there, and others are being erected, including a public hall, garage, baker's shop, and store.

-A series of meetings of the Hotel Licensing Board were held in 1926 and early 1927 at West Wyalong to determine the status of the license of the Rankins Springs Hotel at the original location (north-east of the developing village at the railway terminus).
-It was eventually decided to transfer the license to a new hotel to be erected on land acquired at Rankins Springs village by the hotel owner, John Baxter.
+A series of meetings of the Hotel Licensing Board were held in 1926 and early 1927 at West Wyalong to determine the status of the licence of the Rankins Springs Hotel at the original location (north-east of the developing village at the railway terminus).
+It was eventually decided to transfer the licence to a new hotel to be erected on land acquired at Rankins Springs village by the hotel owner, John Baxter.
 The new hotel, named the Rankins Springs Hotel and described as "an up-to-date two-storey brick building", was completed by September 1928.

 A police station was opened at Rankins Springs in October 1928.